dragon.data.zarr.Store

 • value – A serializable object that will be stored as the value.

-Calling checkpoint advances the checkpoint for the distributed dictionary.
-In subsequent calls to the distributed dictionary, like gets or puts, if the chosen manager does not have the current checkpoint in its working set, the get/put operations will block until the checkpoint becomes available.
-But, calling this operation itself does not block.
+Calling checkpoint advances the checkpoint for this client.
+In subsequent calls to the distributed dictionary, like gets or puts, if the chosen manager does not have the current checkpoint in its working set, the get/put operations will advance the manager’s working set to the given checkpoint or block until the checkpoint becomes available.
+Calling this operation itself does not block.

 Empty the distributed dictionary of all keys and values.